 Your child will bring a reading book and reading diary home with them everyday.
 To develop comprehension skills, the children are expected to read at home three times a week.
 It would be beneficial if you could read with your child and question them about what they have read.
 Please sign the reading diary when you have worked with your child or, if the child is reading independently, they can write a capital ‘H’ denoting they have read at home.

 Your child will bring a list of spellings home with them on a Monday.
 They are tested on these words the following Monday so please ensure they practice the words at home and have their spelling books in school every day.
 A good way of practising spellings is by using: look, say, cover, write, check- reading the word, saying the word, covering it and then having a go at writing it.
 The children also can use the pyramid way of spelling their words as well.
 On a Monday, we will test children by getting them to put their practised spellings into sentences.

 P.E. is usually on Tuesdays and Wednesdays.
 However, please ensure your child has their P.E. kit in school at all times as we often have specialist teachers that visit on different days which involves extra P.E.
-This half term we are learning all about African dances and using this knowledge to compose our own dances!
-We all also developing our skills in table tennis with the help of Mr B!
+This half term we are learning all about pacing ourselves while running longer distances!
+We all also developing our gymnastics skills with the help of Mr B!